SoftwareEngineeringDaily/sedaily-front-end/README.md

 [![logo](https://i.imgur.com/3OtP3p8.png)](https://softwareengineeringdaily.com/)

-# Description

-> Web front end for the [Software Engineering Daily](https://www.softwaredaily.com) application, a Vue.js project

-# Installation

-# Usage

-# Contributing

-# License
+# Software Engineering Daily Web Front End

+The web client for the Software Daily platform, a Vue.js project.
+See the Open Source Guide [project overview](https://softwareengineeringdaily.github.io/High_Level/project_description/) for more.

 ## Getting Started

-See the companion project [API](https://github.com/SoftwareEngineeringDaily/software-engineering-daily-api) required to run the web front end locally.
+The [Software Daily](https://www.softwaredaily.com) web front end connects to the Software Daily [REST API](https://github.com/SoftwareEngineeringDaily/software-engineering-daily-api).
+Here's what you'll need to get started.

+### Prerequisites

-By far the easiest way to get started is to use the Docker containers including the backend and seeded Mongo database.
-This does require an OS-specific install of [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/#prerequisites).
+If you want to get up and running quickly to start development the easiest way is to use the Docker.
+This requires an OS-specific install of [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/#prerequisites).
 If you run into any challenges do not hesitate to ask for help in the Slack channel!

 ``` bash
 # cloning the project